Improving Long-Range Interactions in Graph Neural Simulators via Hamiltonian Dynamics: Introduction

-We propose \fullmodel, a neural simulator that learns continuous evolution in a latent space and enables effective information propagation across the graph for accurate predictions.
-A schematic of \model\ is shown in \cref{fig:fig1}; unlike existing approaches with dissipative updates that quickly degrade information as message passing depth increases, \model\ structures information flow through port-Hamiltonian dynamics~\citep{van2000l2,galimberti2021-unified_hdgn,Lanthaler2023-NeuralOscillators,gravina_phdgn}.
-This design helps preserve long-range dependencies between distant nodes better and, when combined with multi-step training, reduces error accumulation during rollout.
+We propose \fullmodel, a neural simulator that learns continuous dynamics in a latent space and enables effective information propagation across the graph for accurate predictions.
+A schematic of \model\ is shown in \cref{fig:fig1}; unlike existing approaches with dissipative updates that rapidly degrade information as message-passing depth increases, \model\ structures information flow through port-Hamiltonian dynamics~\citep{van2000l2,galimberti2021-unified_hdgn,Lanthaler2023-NeuralOscillators,gravina_phdgn}, better preserving long-range dependencies between distant nodes. \rebuttal{By training with a multi-step objective, our setup explicitly learns the underlying PDE by matching the solution of the parameterized port-Hamiltonian dynamics to ground-truth trajectories over a time window $T$, enforcing states to remain on-trajectory and thereby reducing error accumulation~\citep{radler2025paintparallelintimeneuraltwins}.
+Each integration step in \model{} thus mirrors a forward update of a classical PDE solver, where signals naturally propagate in space as time evolves.}

 In addition, \model\ incorporates a warmup phase to initiate global context before rollout and a geometric encoding module to capture local spatial relations on irregular meshes.
-Together, these components enhance stability and generalization, enabling accurate simulation across diverse physical systems while maintaining a physically consistent inductive bias.
-Experimentally, \model\ outperforms state-of-the-art GNSs on long-range and complex dynamics benchmarks, yielding more accurate predictions and stable rollouts.
+Together, these components improve stability and generalization, enabling accurate simulation across diverse physical systems while maintaining a physically consistent inductive bias.
+On benchmarks targeting long-range and complex dynamics, \model{} achieves lower error and outperforms strong GNS baselines \rebuttal{by staying on-trajectory over long horizons with high accuracy up to $T{=}200$.
+By contrast, prior work either (i) uses rather short supervision windows ($T{\le}20$) at train and test~\citep{lienen2022learning,shi2023robocook} or trains on short-windows and then rolls out autoregressively~\citep{janny2023eagle}, or (ii) applies multi-step losses only in a reduced latent space rather than on the original graph~\citep{han2022predicting}.}